maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

 5. Add sample_questions, and update question banks for STACK 3.0.
 6. Link the STACK documentation to Moodle's help icons on the editing form, etc.
 7. Improve the way questions are deployed.
- 1. Only deploy new versions.
+ 1. **DONE** Only deploy new versions.
- 2. Reploy many versions at once.
+ 2. Deploy many versions at once.
  3. Remove many versions at once.
 8. Complete the system for running Maxima on a separate server.